Skip to content

 Exosomes, which are tiny vesicles released by stem cells, play a crucial role in cell-to-cell communication.
 They carry important proteins and genetic information that signal your own cells to begin the repair process.
 This innovative therapy aims not just to mask the pain but to fundamentally improve the health and function of your knee joint from within.

-How Lifestyle Changes Can Help Your Knees
+How Simple Lifestyle Changes Can Support Your Knees

 Your daily habits have a huge impact on your joint health.
 One of the most effective changes you can make is managing your weight.
 It’s a simple matter of physics: every extra pound you carry adds about four pounds of pressure to your knees with each step.
 Even a small amount of weight loss can lead to a significant reduction in knee pain and strain.